sawyerDeveloper/chess/README.md

 Coding this from scratch:
 - The joy of seeing it come to life is palpable and stays with me.
 - The wisdom I've gained so far is priceless.
-- I can explain the story of each commit and why I made those choices.
+- I can explain the story of each commit and why I made those decisions.

 ## Get started